Collect logs from Microsoft SQL Server

 -

-Disable, then re-enable the Server Audit object so SQL Server attempt to recreate the
+Deselect, then reselect the Server Audit object so SQL Server attempts to recreate the

 Once the key is created, you may remove the Full Control access permission since it is no longer required.